Why 6-mark questions are different

 - 0 marks: No relevant content.

-The key implication: to reach Level 3, your answer must be complete (covering all the main steps or points) and coherent (written in a logical order).
-Missing one key step typically drops you to Level 2.
+The key implication: to reach Level 3, your answer has to be complete (covering all the main steps or points) and coherent (written in a logical order).
+Miss one key step and you'll typically drop to Level 2.

 Step-by-step approach